Diabolocom-Research/SG4NLP/README.md

   - ```generate_dataset``` module consists of all files related to dataset generation
   - ```method``` module consists of all files related to prediction
   - ```parse_dataset``` module consists of all files related to parsing different datasets
+- ```mlflow.zip``` unzip it at the same place.
+Contains all the predictions of different methods and all tasks.